- Do not rush the mare: her uterus is not a feed sack - open the top and the foal falls out!

 - Soap + clean tail bandage + clean towel + roll of cotton wool

 - Iodine + Thread/string soaked in iodine + Surgical scissors (with rounded ends)

 - Syringes + needles + vaccines

-- A colic remedy + an enema bag with soft rubber hose + a twitch
+- A colic remedy + an enema bag with a soft rubber hose + a twitch

-- In driving rain mares foaling outside will hold on, but likely to foal immediately rain stops.
+- In driving, rain mares foaling outside will hold on but are likely to foal immediately rain stops.

 - Mare ready to foal will be taken to a clean adjoining paddock with perhaps a companion to keep her settled.

 - Mares will often roll to right the foal’s delivery position.